On a certain day in July, the destination I chose for my photo shoot wasBitchu Matsuyama Castle in Takahashi City, Okayama Prefecture.

 And the sunset never came

-watching the clouds form and disappear in the sky, sending photos of the clouds to ChatGPT for analysis .
+While watching the sky as clouds formed and disappeared,I sent photos of the clouds to ChatGPT for analysis.

 But the sunset never came